Street Fighter II' Champion Edition

 Final Words:

-Even in 1992-1993, some kids preferred to "complain" about a new version of a fighting game instead of just shut up and enjoy it.
-The ones playing the game were having the most fun, as usual.
-I didn't complain, I put tons of quarters into the SF2: CE cabinet and loved every second.
-You wanna play?
-You better beat me first... put your quarter up and get in line.
-I'm not moving!
+Even in 1992-1993, some kids preferred to "complain" about a new version of a fighting game instead of just keeping quiet and enjoying it.
+The ones playing the game (quietly or not) were having the most fun, as usual.
+"No, it's not the same game... so shut up and put your quarter up and I'll show you why."
+I miss trash talk.
+Back when people didn't take everything so seriously and you could insult your friends skill and skills back and forth.
+The good old days.

 ~TFG Webmaster | @Fighters_Gen